plr220/Master-Thesis/README.md

 -look_for_node_in_graph.py - Graph Search and Ambiguity State Identification.

--one_query_system - complete framework, takes the process from the start query and outputs the follow-up query.
+-one_query_system.py - complete framework, takes the process from the start query and outputs the follow-up query.
 Query Generation is in this file.

 -create_dataset_new.py - used to create ambiguous queries for an environemnt from the templated non ambiguous queries.

 -run_create_all_dataset.py - Creates testing dataset for every environment using create_datatset_new.

--run_llm_and_match - takes the queries of the testing datasets and outputs csv files with the matching objects for each query.
+-run_llm_and_match.py - takes the queries of the testing datasets and outputs csv files with the matching objects for each query.